jan Kekan San

 Here's the two halves of the opener we've made so far.
 Translations are under the spoilers.

 Looking good so far!
-You’ll notice that in the second sentence, we refer to only “toki sina nanpa wan” instead of “toki pali sina nanpa wan”.
-This is because we’ve already introduced the fact that the critic is going to talk about “toki pali”.
-From there, the only kind of “toki” that would be reasonable to mean would be other “toki pali.”
+You'll notice that in the second sentence, we refer to only toki sina nanpa wan instead of toki pali sina nanpa wan.
+This is because we've already introduced the fact that the critic is going to talk about toki pali.
+From there, it's clear that toki alone refers back to the same toki pali.

 Attempt #2